ScienceStacks/SciSheets/scipy_proceedings/papers/joseph_hellerstein/scisheets.rst

   Scisheet formulas can be arbitrary Python scripts as well as expressions.
   This addresses expressivity by allowing calculations to be written as algorithms.
-- *Module Export.*
+- *Function Export.*
-  Scisheets can be exported as standalone Python modules.
+  Scisheets can be exported as functions in a Python module.
   This addresses reuse since
   exported codes
   can be reused in SciSheets formulas and/or by